kubernetes/website/content/en/docs/concepts/workloads/controllers/job.md

    action.
 For details about how Pod failure policy rules might affect failure evaluation, see [Pod failure policy](#pod-failure-policy).

-The possible reasons for a Job success:
+Jobs succeed for the following reasons:
 - The number of succeeded Pods reached the specified `.spec.completions`
 - The criteria specified in `.spec.successPolicy` are met.
 For details, see [Success policy](#success-policy).

-In Kubernetes v1.31 and later the Job controller delays the addition of the terminal conditions,`Failed` or `Succeeded`, until all pods are terminated.
+In Kubernetes v1.31 and later the Job controller delays the addition of the terminal conditions,`Failed` or `Complete`, until all of the Job Pods are terminated.

-{{< note >}}
-In Kubernetes v1.30 and earlier, Job terminal conditions were added when the Job termination process is triggered, and all Pod finalizers are removed, but some pods may still remain running/terminating at that point in time.
+In Kubernetes v1.30 and earlier, the Job controller added the `Complete` or the `Failed` Job terminal conditions as soon as the Job termination process was triggered and all Pod finalizers were removed.
+However, some Pods would still be running or terminating at the moment that the terminal condition was added.

-The change of the behavior is activated by enablement of the `JobManagedBy` or `JobPodReplacementPolicy` (enabled by default) [feature gates](/docs/reference/command-line-tools-reference/feature-gates/).
+In Kubernetes v1.31 and later, the controller only adds the Job terminal conditions _after_ all of the Pods are terminated.
+You can enable this behavior by using the `JobManagedBy` or the `JobPodReplacementPolicy` (enabled by default) [feature gates](/docs/reference/command-line-tools-reference/feature-gates/).
-{{< /note >}}

 ### Termination of Job pods